Renu987/Terraform/Terraform-using-pipeline/Readme.md

 ## Using Terraform in Codepipeline for creating resources in AWS and destroying on approval

+# Prerequisites:
-First create the scripts and keep in the github repository
+1) First create the scripts and keep in the github repository
+2) Create S3 bucket and dynamodb table for backend statefiles configuaration

 Go to AWS management console and open the service code build